cacophony-wj/servitium/README.md

 Launch ModOrganizer.exe from the directory where you installed the list.

-If you direct your attention to the Dropdown Menu at the top of the left pane, you will find two Profiles to choose from: regular **SERVITIUM** and **SERVITIUM Male.** **SERVITIUM** is intended **ONLY** for female submissive characters and features a lot of intrusive exploitation. **SERVITIUM Male** is more about dominant content but can accomodate any gender and features far less intrusive gameplay.
+If you direct your attention to the Dropdown Menu at the top of the left pane, you will find four Profiles to choose from:

+- **SERVITIUM** is intended **ONLY** for female submissive characters and features a lot of intrusive exploitation.
+- **SERVITIUM Male** is more about dominant content but can accomodate any gender and features far less intrusive gameplay.
+- **SERVITIUM OWS** is also known as "Of Wenches and Succubi" and uses a Suite of Succubus and Wench mods to simulate a Player Transformation into an Immortal Demon who gains superpowers via sex.
+- **SERVITIUM PPLUS** is a _highly experimental_ Profile (similar to the main _SERVITIUM_ list) based around the next evolution of _SexLab._ (It is currently not up to date.)

 Choose wisely before you begin, because you **cannot switch in the middle of a game.**

 Then, launch the game from the **SKSE** entry in the drop-down menu.